Zpacks Duplex Lite Review: I tested it for 8 months in the Himalayas

 Reißverschluss des Duplex Lite in der Detailansicht.

-How to set up the Duplex Lite
+How to pitch the Duplex Lite

-From my experience the setup works best like this:
+From my experience, the setup works best like this:

 Watch the video tutorial for setting up the Duplex tent:

-• Very low weight
+• 🪶 Extremely low weight

 Halbgeöffnetes Zpack Duplex Lite.

-Internal space: A bit tight for two
+Interior Space: A bit tight for two

 Innenraum des Zpacks Duplex Lite mit Schlafsack und Isomatte.